An exquisite photography book featuring the collaborative work of fashion photographer Tom

 Kublin and a celebration of his creative union with Cristóbal Balenciaga during the fashion

-shoots - including exclusive film footage of Balenciaga himself at work - to striking covers
+the collection shoots - including exclusive film footage of Balenciaga himself at work - to

-and editorials for high-profile magazines.
-The book begins with a foreword by the
+striking covers and editorials for high-profile magazines.
+The book begins with a foreword

-photographer's daughter María Kublin and continues with a biography by Ana Balda charting
+by the photographer's daughter María Kublin and continues with a biography by Ana Balda

-Kublin's career his place in the artistic milieu of the European avant-garde and his working
+charting Kublin's career his place in the artistic milieu of the European avant-garde and his

-relationship with Cristóbal Balenciaga.
-Miren Vives head of the Cristóbal Balenciaga Museum
+working relationship with Cristóbal Balenciaga.
+Miren Vives head of the Cristóbal Balenciaga

-also contributes.
-Additional texts come from the fashion industry professionals who worked
+Museum also contributes.
+Additional texts come from the fashion industry professionals who

-with and knew Kublin best: an interview with his partner and muse the model Katinka Bleeker
+worked with and knew Kublin best: an interview with his partner and muse the model Katinka

-memories from the Italian fashion photographer Gian Paolo Barbieri who began his career as
+Bleeker memories from the Italian fashion photographer Gian Paolo Barbieri who began his

-Kublin's assistant in Paris in the 1960s and a piece by Lydia Slater editor-in-chief of
+career as Kublin's assistant in Paris in the 1960s and a piece by Lydia Slater

-records for posterity his contribution to fashion photography and to the iconography of the
+career this book records for posterity his contribution to fashion photography and to the